Monster High: Dolls

 In 2016, Monster High underwent a reboot, which was likely an attempt to make the brand appeal to a younger age category.
 The sales were low that year, and the line was eventually quietly discontinued in 2018.
 In 2020, however, the franchise made its comeback when two new premium-priced collector dolls—dubbed "Skullector" and inspired by characters from the horror movies It and The Shining—were made available for purchase just in time for that year's Halloween.
 In 2021, a new set of two Skullector dolls inspired by characters from the movie Beetlejuice was launched exclusively through the "Mattel Creations" section of Mattel's website alongside a doll inspired by the film Gremlins 2: The New Batch.
 In 2022, Mattel presented a new Monster High line called "Haunt Couture" (wordplay on "haute couture") which consisted of five new collector dolls: the five main characters of Frankie Stein, Clawdeen Wolf, Draculaura, Cleo de Nile and Lagoona Blue.
 They featured details such as rooted eyelashes and were priced at $75, and similarly were only available through the website.
 On Friday, May 13, 2022, Mattel released a new "Booriginal Creeproductions" line of Monster High dolls which were a tribute to the original 2010 line.
 It featured four of the main characters dressed in their original outfits and packaged in boxes that took heavy inspiration from the original packaging.
 They were priced at $25 each and at first available exclusively at Walmart outlets in the United States, and then also worldwide through the "Mattel Creations" section of the Mattel website.
 They were aimed at older consumers who grew up with the original dolls prior to their 2018 discontinuation.
+Since then, Mattel has continued to periodically release new Monster High dolls, aimed at consumers and collectors alike.